1. Terms and definitions

 6. Types of personal data

-6.1. personal data: first and last name, personal number (ID code);
+6.1. personal data: first and last name, personal identification number (ID code) and / or date of birth; Data on the ID card / passport, signature;

 6.2. contact details: e-mail address, contact telephone number, postal address (place of residence);